Drug & Alcohol Rehab in Dorset

 Please call our 24-Hour Helpline: 0800 326 5559

-Rehab for cocaine in Dorset
+Rehab for Cocaine in Dorset

 The side effects of cocaine and crack affect the body’s functioning as organs are increasingly put under strain.
 Diseases of the heart and lungs are more likely.

-It’s not just the body that is negatively affected by a crack and cocaine addiction.
 Cocaine addiction also destroys people’s mental health.
 It’s common for people to experience severe anxiety and suicidal ideation.

 Rehab staff will teach you techniques that you can use to face triggers head-on.
-You’ll also take part in activities that build your confidence in being able to remain sober for the long-term.
+You’ll also take part in activities that build your confidence in being able to remain sober for the long term.

 With support, you’ll start to make plans around creating a substance-free lifestyle.